Adammatthiesen/MatthiesenXYZ/src/content/blog/post-support.md

 projectbadge: "Ongoing Project"
 ---

-### Release Date: T.B.D.
+### Release Date: TBD

 This project is intended to become my new IT Support Center & Help Desk for me to run for both local & remote small businesses, as well as some home individuals.

 *I do intend to offer limited OpenSource Customer support for issues related to my blog or knowledge base on the support center, but unless you setup a **Service Contract** I may not be able to assist you in a manner that is sufficient.*